ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 It is possible to create a positional tracking app for daydream devices as well.
 Check out this video: https://www.youtube.com/watch?v=_yg4urvqoBQ.
 More informations about the project can be found here: https://bitbucket.org/TobiasPott/noxp.morsvr/

+# Support this Project:

+If you like my work and you wanna support me you can send me bitcoins.
+My bitcoin wallet adress is: 15aaSbgsZzwP3mrAGdZm7yvuZbu62f6JY4

 # Credit:

-I wanna give credit to the following developers which published useful informations I used in building this project:
+I wanna give credit to the following developers who published useful informations I used in building this project:
 + FusedVR https://www.youtube.com/watch?v=4EWPUdE_kqU
 + Roberto Lopez Mendez https://blogs.unity3d.com/2017/10/18/mobile-inside-out-vr-tracking-now-readily-available-on-your-phone-with-unity/